 Do not cross-contaminate

 - Separate meats and their juices from other foods when preparing and storing them.
 Micro-organisms from raw meat and poultry can spread to other foods.
 Meat juices can drip from packages or be transferred through hands or utensils.

 - Clean all surfaces and cooking utensils, including your food thermometer, that may come in contact with meats or their juices.

 When in doubt, throw it out!

-- Never sample food that has expired or that you suspect may be spoiled.
+- Never sample food that has expired or that you suspect may have gone bad.

-- If you are unsure whether or not a food is safe to eat, throw it out.
+- If you are unsure whether a food is safe to eat, throw it out.

-- Do not eat canned food if the can is bulging, dented, or appears to have a leak.
+- Do not eat canned food if the can is bulging or dented or appears to have a leak.

-- Do not re-heat leftover food that you suspect is spoiled in the microwave.
-This will not destroy the microorganisms if a food has been handled incorrectly.
+- Do not use a microwave to re-heat leftover food that you suspect has gone bad.
+The microwaves will not destroy the micro-organisms if a food has been handled incorrectly.

 Reporting a food safety concern